 ‘Transformative’: More college programs are slowly coming into prisons

-Incarcerated learners take part in a Mt.
-Tamalpais College educational program at San Quentin State Prison in San Quentin, Calif., in July 2023.
-Currently, California stands as the sole state with a fully approved Pell-eligible prison education program, at Pelican Bay State Prison through California State Polytechnic University, Humboldt.
-(Photo by Eric Risberg / The Associated Press NOT FOR REPUBLICATION)
+Incarcerated men take part in a Mt.
+Tamalpais College educational program during a media tour at San Quentin State Prison in San Quentin, Calif., Wednesday, July 26, 2023.
+In March of 2023 Gov. Gavin Newsom announced California intends to transform the prison into the San Quentin Rehabilitation Center.
+(AP Photo/Eric Risberg) NOT FOR REUSE

 When the U.S. Department of Education announced last summer that federal Pell Grants would become available to incarcerated college students, lawmakers and state corrections agencies scrambled to adjust statutes and step up potential partnerships with universities.